Air Conditioner Cleaning: Everything You Need to Know

 Don’t forget the vents!
 The vents in each room of your house are responsible for expelling hot air and blowing cool air in are prime targets for dust.
 Any professional HVAC technician will tell you that clean vents help reduce the amount of debris that your filter has to contend with, helping keep your AC unit cleaner for longer.

 When should I clean an air conditioner

 Spring is typically the big push for air conditioner cleaning and maintenance.
 If you wait until summer, you could find yourself in a position where your air conditioner is broken and needs to be fixed, leaving you without cool air when you need it most.

 Most professionals will tell you that a thorough cleaning should take place a month after you have stopped using the air conditioner unit for the summer, and a month before it typically gets hot in your area.
 This timeline gives you a buffer that allows you to properly maintain and care for your unit before and after the warm season.

 Related: How Does Air Conditioning Work?

 Keeping your air conditioner clean is the best way to keep your AC unit running smoothly.
 In addition to ensuring you have cold air at a moments notice, air conditioner maintenance also helps with air quality by keeping your system clean will also ensure that you avoid breathing in nasty things like pollen, dust mites, and mold spores.
 This summer stay healthy and cool by keeping your air conditioner clean!

-If you need to replace your AC unit, contact us today to learn about our air conditioning replacement and AC repair services in Santa Rosa.
+If you need to replace or fix your AC unit, contact us today to learn about our air conditioning replacement and AC repair services in Santa Rosa.